scimarin/fromthetransistor/1-transistors/README.md

 - LUT + MUX == latch (asynchronous result)
 - LUT + MUX + DFF == flip-flop (synchronous CLK edge triggered result)

+#### Other stuff
+- high-impedance == allow relatively small current through per unit of applied voltage
+    - three state path == allow the output to be 0, 1 or simply have high impedance
+    - this allows multiple circuits to share the same wires/lines/buses, by rendering on of the outputs/inputs of a circuit obsolete at a certain point in time (obsolete == high impedance)
+    - outputs are tri-stated => their influence on the circuit is removed

 #### Resources
 - [MOSFETs](https://www.youtube.com/watch?v=ymFfw_MGceI)
 - [zooming into wafer](https://www.youtube.com/watch?v=Fxv3JoS1uY8)